Using the typescript-axios template

 - Optionally, runtime response validation

-pattern of rejecting any response that isn't 2xx
+It follows the standard axios pattern of rejecting any response that isn’t 2xx and thus can’t provide typed

 error responses.
-If you'd like to have strong typing over your error responses consider using the typescript-fetch
+If you’d like to have strong typing over your error responses consider using the typescript-fetch template.

 Runtime request parameter validation is not currently supported.